Aurele-Barriere/CoreJIT/Readme.md

 # Running CoreJIT

-This artifact comes with a prebuilt version of CoreJIT packages as an OCI compliant container.
+This artifact comes with a prebuilt version of CoreJIT packaged as an OCI compliant container.
 To run this artifact it suffices to run:

 ```